What Is a Trade Show Attendee List? How to Get One

 3. Use an Attendee List Platform Like WhoGoes

-Platforms purpose-built for trade show attendee data automate the LinkedIn search process and enrich results with verified contact information.
-WhoGoes tracks public LinkedIn posts mentioning 1,200+ trade shows and events, then matches them with verified names, emails, and company data.
+Platforms built specifically for this automate the LinkedIn search process and enrich results with verified contact info.
+WhoGoes tracks public LinkedIn posts mentioning 1,200+ trade shows, then matches them with verified names, emails, and company data.

-- Limited to events where people post publicly on LinkedIn
+Cons: Limited to events where people post publicly on LinkedIn.
+Smaller list sizes for niche or regional events.

 4. Use General B2B Contact Databases (ZoomInfo, Apollo)

-General-purpose B2B databases like ZoomInfo and Apollo contain millions of contacts, but they are not built around event signals.
-You can filter by industry and job title, but you will not know who is actually attending a specific event.
+Databases like ZoomInfo and Apollo have millions of contacts, but they're not built around event signals.
+You can filter by industry and job title, but you won't know who's actually attending a specific show.

 5. Check Event Apps and Networking Platforms

-Many trade shows use dedicated event apps (like Brella, Whova, or Grip) that include attendee directories.
-These apps often let you browse attendee profiles and request meetings.
+Many trade shows use apps like Brella, Whova, or Grip that include attendee directories.
+You can browse profiles and sometimes request meetings through the app.

 Comparison: Trade Show Attendee List Sources